StackVista/stackstate-docs/setup/agent/kubernetes.md

   * [Kubernetes integration `kubernetes_state` check](/stackpacks/integrations/kubernetes.md#configure-cluster-check-kubernetes_state-check)
   * [OpenShift integration `kubernetes_state` check](/stackpacks/integrations/openshift.md#configure-cluster-check-kubernetes_state-check)
 * The [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check)
-* The ClusterCheck Agent is also useful to run checks that do not need to run on a specific node and monitor non-containerized workloads such as:
+* The Checks Agent is also useful to run checks that do not need to run on a specific node and monitor non-containerized workloads such as:
   * Out-of-cluster datastores and endpoints \(for example, RDS or CloudSQL\).
   * Load-balanced cluster services \(for example, Kubernetes services\).